 Though the car was nearly auctioned off for 1.8 million dollars (a record amount for a Mustang) the sale fell through because the reserve price was set at 2.5 million.

 Ford’s Aviation Series

-The first of Ford’s aviation inspired Mustangs was created in 2008.
-It was named the AV8R and was modelled after a F-22 Raptor aircraft.
+The first of Ford’s aviation-inspired Mustangs was created in 2008.
+It was named the AV8R and was modeled after a F-22 Raptor aircraft.
 Since then every year Ford has introduced a new aviation inspired Mustang, with the exception of 2017 when a Ford Raptor was showcased instead.

 2018’s special edition was the Eagle Squadron Mustang GT.
 Some of the special features for this Mustang included that it was equipped with a carbon fiber widebody kit, and leather racing seats embroidered with Eagle Squadron logos.
 This Eagle Squadron refers to the American pilots who flew combat missions alongside British pilots prior to the United States joining World War II.
 All told, the auctions for these cars have enabled Ford to raise nearly 3.7 million for the Young Eagles.

 These Mustangs are all one of a kind and unusually high quality, which makes them contenders for the rarest title as well as unique parts of Mustang’s history spanning from their World Fair debut to today.